St. Brides Major, Southerndown & Ogmore-by-Sea Community Website

 Return to main History page

-Visit other History pages: St. Brides Major | Southerndown | Ogmore-by-Sea | Marine | School
+Other History pages: St. Brides Major | Southerndown | Ogmore-by-Sea | Marine | School

 When both lights you see ahead,